dperdios/sms-spam-filtering/README.md

 We demonstrate that all the classifiers perform remarkably well in terms of misclassification error and that even simple linear methods, such as logistic regression leads to less than 2% of misclassification error.
-We study two reseampling methods that can be used to counter the class imbalance present in the training set, i.e. downsampling of the majority class and upsampling of the minority class.
+We study two resampling methods that can be used to counter the class imbalance present in the training set, i.e. downsampling of the majority class and upsampling of the minority class.
 We show that both lead to an increase of the sensitivity at the cost of